yaryna-bashchak/Software-development-methodologies/README.md

-Here will be labs in Software development methodologies and technoligies
+Here will be labs in Software development methodologies and technoligies on C#/.NET